Richmond Public Market is decorated with red decor to usher the Chinese New Year, just like every Chinese mall in Richmond.

 It also has a section of prepared dishes.

 I decided to go for their combo for $7.50 which includes a hot drink of coffee or tea.
-More on following page.
-Click here to continue reading
+Continue reading

 Arkensen had a birthday lunch at Ninkazu and he is supposed to meet up with his friends at the Aberdeen Mall.
 So, Nanzaro and I decided to have lunch at Aberdeen food court after we dropped Arkensen off.